SynmaxHyperion/synmax-api-python-client/README.md

 access_token = 'your access token goes here' client = HyperionApiClient(access_token=access_token)

-# get request -  regions
-regions = client.fetch_regions()
-print(regions)

-## Paginated data

-# get well completion based on input filters of type ApiPayload; fetch_all = True will paginate all of rows before returning result
+# well completion based on input filters of type ApiPayload;
+# fetch_all = True will paginate all of rows and return accumulation of each page result
 # set fetch_all=False to get first page or any single page starting row with payload.pagination_start = <start row index, default to 0>
 payload = ApiPayload(start_date='2022-06-1', end_date='2022-06-25', state_code='TX')
 payload.fetch_all = False